shabados/actions/publish-branch/README.md

 ### `gitignore`

-The contents of a new `.gitignore` file, used to determine which files should be committed and pushed to the release branch.
+The contents to append to the existing `.gitignore`.
+This is useful to exclude patterns that are normally included in the `.gitignore` file, with the `!` negation operator.